MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/pos-outbound-inventory-operation.md

 After the header information is created, you can add products to the transfer order.
 To start the process of adding items and requested quantities, scan bar codes or select **Add product**.

-After lines are entered on the outbound transfer order, you must select **Save** to save the document changes locally or **Submit request** to submit the order details to headquarters for further processing.
+After lines are entered on the outbound transfer order, you must select **Save** to save the document changes locally, or **Submit request** to submit the order details to headquarters for further processing.
 If you select **Save**, the draft document is stored in the channel database, and the outbound warehouse can't run the document until it has been successfully processed via **Submit request**.
 Select **Save** only if you aren't ready to commit the request to headquarters for processing.

 If a document is saved locally, it can be found on the **Drafts** tab of the **Inbound operation** document list.
 While a document is in **Draft** status, you can edit it by selecting **Edit**.
 You can update, add, or delete lines as you require.
 You can also delete the whole document while it's in **Draft** status, by selecting **Delete** on the **Drafts** tab.

 After the draft document is successfully submitted to headquarters, it appears on the **Active** tab and has a status of **Requested**.
 At this point, only users in the outbound warehouse can edit the document, by selecting **Outbound operation** in the POS application.
 Users in the inbound warehouse can view the transfer order on the **Active** tab of the **Inbound operation** document list, but they can't edit or delete it.
 The editing lock ensures that no conflicts occur because an inbound requestor changes the transfer order at the same time that the outbound shipper is actively picking and shipping the order.
-If changes are required from the inbound store or warehouse after the transfer order has been submitted, the outbound shipper should be contacted and asked to enter the changes.
+If changes are required from the inbound store or warehouse after the transfer order has been submitted, you should contact the outbound shipper ask them to enter the changes.

 After the document is in **Requested** status, it's ready for fulfillment processing by the outbound warehouse.
 As the shipment is processed by using the outbound operation, the status of the transfer order documents is updated from **Requested** to **Fully shipped** or **Partially shipped**.
 After the documents are in **Fully shipped** or **Partially shipped** status, the inbound store or warehouse can post receipts against them by using the inbound operation receiving process.